 How to travel Italy on a budget

 If you have always wanted to visit the most romantic European country, but never had enough money for it, today, I come to you with a solution!
-It is true that the cost of travelling Italy leans on the more expensive side, but there are ways to see this glorious country without breaking the bank.
-In other words, you can enjoy travelling Italy on a budget and have the time of your life!
+It is true that the cost of traveling Italy leans on the more expensive side, but there are ways to see this glorious country without breaking the bank.
+In other words, you can enjoy traveling Italy on a budget and have the time of your life!

 This country is built on architecture and culture, meaning you can find it anywhere.
 Therefore, you do not need to stick to the most popular touristic spots to have a taste of Italian beauty.
 Plus, you will get a unique experience while saving some money.

 So, let’s explore your options when you want to travel to italy on a budget.
 Do not worry; there are many of them, and you will love them!